sckott/beer_recipes/_posts/2015-11-28-brooklyn-pennant-ale_v0.4.md

 11. Put in yeast when temperature is right (yeast, pitched yeast at 68-72 degrees F)
 12. On 2015-12-02 moved to secondary fermenter (bucket)
 13. Bottled on 2015-12-05

+> meant to put in burton salts but forgot, woops

 [book]: http://www.amazon.com/CloneBrews-Homebrew-Recipes-Commercial-Beers/dp/1580170773